eheikes/twitter-stats/README.md

 * The [curses routines](lib/formatter.js) can probably be improved, if you can figure out the [horribly-documented blessed library](https://github.com/chjj/blessed).
 * The [IncrementedSet](lib/incremented-set.js) is a naive implementation I wrote of a priority queue-like data structure, since I couldn't find any good library that fit what I was looking for.
-* There is no l10n/i18n done beyond what comes with Node and include modules.
+* There is no l10n/i18n done beyond what comes with Node and the included modules.
 It works pretty well, but does cause rendering issues occasionally.
 * Stats collection is not bounded, so theoretically the counters will overflow after ~1.8e308 tweets, or memory will be consumed to store all the hashtags and domains.